0mar/weighted-distance-transform/README.md

 A Python implementation for computing a weighted distance transform of an image.

 A [distance transform](https://en.wikipedia.org/wiki/Distance_transform) is a map of an image that assign to each pixel its distance to the nearest boundary.
 A weighted distance transform extends this by allowing for ... weighted distances.
-Useful for image analysis or path finding.
+Useful for image analysis or computing potential functions in path finding.

 This script implements a fast marching algorithm in Python with some acceleration in Fortran (if a Fortran compiler is present).